Creation and evolution in public education in the United States: Early law

 The interpretation of the Establishment Clause of the First Amendment up to that time was that Congress could not establish a particular religion as the State religion.
 Consequently, the Court held that the ban on the teaching of evolution did not violate the Establishment Clause, because it did not establish one religion as the "State religion."
 As a result of the holding, the teaching of evolution remained illegal in Tennessee, and continued campaigning succeeded in removing evolution from school textbooks throughout the United States.

+On February 14, 1928, the Arkansas Senate passed the same anti-human evolution law with a vote of 23–7.
+On March 16, 1928, Governor John Ellis Martineau signed the law into effect immediately.
+The penalty for violating the law was a fine of $500.
+Nobody was ever arrested under the law and it remained unenforced for its remaining duration.
+In 1947, the Texas State Board of Education reversed its policy of discouraging or minimizing the teaching of human evolution in public school textbooks.